KangGu96/Adv_decoder/README.md

 As for airline datasets, we refer to the word city dataset as a benchmark: https://github.com/datasets/world-cities

 # Preprocess for training the decoder
+The preprocessing pipeline is given for BERT.
+However, it can be adapted to other LMs.

-Run preprocess_tokens.ipynb to generate input_ids etc. for LMs
+Run preprocess_tokens.ipynb to generate input_ids etc. for LMs (Hint: Clean your own textual data before performing any preprocesses)

 Run generate_embedding.ipynb to generate sentence embeddings for decoder